cnstechnicalgroup/ansible-sqlserver/documents/sqlserver-ha-config.md

 The primary_host name and ip represent the primary instance in the Always-On Group.
 The secondary_host name and ip represent the secondary instance in the Always-On Group that will server as the first read-only replica
-After this script is run, the Always-On components will be installed on both servers and the port tcp/5022 will be opened.

 ```bash
 mkdir vars